Landing Vehicle, Tracked: Combat history

+WWII Pacific Theatre

 Guadalcanal

 USMC LVT-1s were mainly used for logistical support at Guadalcanal.
 LVT-1 proved in this campaign its tactical capabilities, versatility and potential for amphibious operations.

 As LVT-1s were unarmed, the Marines decided to arm them using any available machine gun.
 Each one was armed with three .30-caliber machine guns (sometimes water-cooled models) and a .50-caliber machine gun.
 Organization of LVTs of the Amphibian Tractor Battalions for the assault: